shlevanto/text_file_compression/docs/implementation.md

         s += char[nIndex]

 ### BWT
-Time complexity O(n log n) due to the sorting of the suffix array, space complexity is n^2, because the suffix array has rows equal to the strings length.
+Time complexity O(n log n) due to the sorting of the suffix array in encoding and sorting of the encoded string in the decoding method.
+Space complexity might be n^2, because the suffix array has rows equal to the strings length?

 function encode(string)
     create(suffixArray)